hanlulong/YourBossKickedYourAss/README.md

 * Connect to your cam email.
 * Check incoming mails every x minutes.
 * Call/Message you if you received an email from your boss.
-* If you do not read your boss email, the program will keep calling you every x minutes.
+* If you do not read your boss' email, the program will keep calling you every x minutes.

 # Voice call service
 I use messagebird as the voice call service provider and each voice call to UK numbers costs 2 pences.
 An alternative provider could be Twilio.